vlntn-t/biform/README.md

 ### Prerequisites

-- Qlik Sense Cloud
+- A Qlik Sense Cloud tenant [Try for free](https://www.qlik.com/us/products/qlik-cloud)
 - Qlik Sense Cloud API key
 - Version Control such as GitHub or GitLab _(optional)_
-- Python 3.6 or higher
+- Python 3.6 or higher installed on your local machine

 ### Installing